Hate Crime Support

 Welfare Advisers

-You can talk to one of the University Welfare Advisers to find out more about the support available both within and outside of the University.
-Report to an adviser and a Welfare Adviser will contact you to offer you an appointment.
+You can talk to one of the University Welfare Advisers to find out what your reporting options are and more about the support available both within and outside of the University.
+Welfare Appointments can be booked here.

 Wellbeing Support